Research-oriented AI and mathematical thinking program for highly motivated students

-Visit Us To Know MoreThe AI & Mathematical Research Summer Program is a research-oriented online educational initiative designed for highly motivated middle and high school students interested in artificial intelligence, mathematics, computer science, optimization, robotics, research, and innovation.
+Applications for Future Cohorts Are Now OpenThe AI & Mathematical Research Program is a research-oriented online educational initiative designed for highly motivated middle and high school students interested in artificial intelligence, mathematics, computer science, optimization, robotics, research, and innovation.

 The program is developed and mentored by SDSU faculty members with expertise in mathematics, optimization, artificial intelligence, and computer science.